 Veterinary Science is a full-year course that meets at Vicksburg High School, Monday through Friday from 12:45 - 2:15 p.m.
+Students must provide their own transportation.
 The Agriscience building is located next to the school's greenhouse.
 This class has met in a hybrid format for several years.
 For next school year, students will meet 4 days in-person with 1 day as required online instruction.
 Be sure you are ready to make this commitment!